 - Country evaluation and future expectations

-To find out more about EU - Georgia cooperation and partnership, go here.
+To find out more about EU-Georgia cooperation, please go here.